theodo/TheodoEvolutionSessionBundle/README.md

 ```

 * Require the configuration file:

 ```yaml
 # app/config/config.yml
 imports:
     - { resource: "@TheodoEvolutionHttpFoundationBundle/Resources/config/services/session.yml" }
 ```

-* Choose a BagManager from existing ones or use TheodoEvolution\HttpFoundationBundle\Manager\BagManagerInterface to create a new one
+* Choose a BagManager from existing ones or use `TheodoEvolution\HttpFoundationBundle\Manager\BagManagerInterface` to create a new one
-* Register the BagManager class as a parameter named evolution.session.bag_manager.class in your configuration
+* Register the BagManager class as a parameter named `evolution.session.bag_manager.class` in your configuration
-* Register the BagManagerConfiguration class as a parameter named evolution.session.bag_manager_configuration.class
+* Register the BagManagerConfiguration class as a parameter named `evolution.session.bag_manager_configuration.class`
-* Define your session name in config.yml (framework:session:name) to reuse your legacy cookie name
+* Define your session name in config.yml (`framework:session:name`) to reuse your legacy cookie name
-* Define your session path and other configuration variables if needed (best method - make a phpinfo() inside your legacy application to find the correct values)
+* Define your session path (`framework:session:session_path`) and other configuration variables if needed (best method - make a `phpinfo()` inside your legacy application to find the correct values)

 ## HowTo